robert-aleksic/icd/readme.markdown

 - lib contains common simple stuff in base.rb and some discarded code in snippetes.rb
 - root folder
   * basic tools ruby files and
-  * merge file (icd-merge.csv) to be edited to correct errors if editing full translation file is cumbersome
   * icd-merge.csv translation file errors extracted by *basicerror* and *merge*

 Basic tools: